Switzerland gets first female defence minister

 Parmelin, who gave up the defence portfolio, has an opportunity to start afresh with Swiss farmers, who were not alway convinced by his predecessor, Johann Schneider-Ammann, notes Keystone-SDA.
 He will also have to advance the negotiations of several free trade agreements, in particular with the South American Mercosur countries and the United States.

-Amherd along with Keller-Sutter were chosen by parliament to join the Federal Council on December 5, replacing Schneider-Ammann and Doris Leuthard, both who decided to step down after several years in the executive body.
+Amherd of the centre-right Christian Democratic Party along with Keller-Sutter of the centre-right Radical-Liberals were chosen by parliament to join the Federal Council on December 5, replacing Schneider-Ammann and Doris Leuthard, both who decided to step down after several years in the executive body.

+The distribution of seats in the Federal Council has not changed: the Radical-Liberals have two, as do both the conservative-right Swiss People's Party and leftwing Social Democrats.
+Amherd is the sole Christian Democrat.